davidjbuchanan/MS4-LiveStrong/README.md

 Once all that is done you need to run a commit on your IDE and force a build on Heroku; then the updated app will be able to send real emails.

+11. To personalise the emails sent from the remotely deploued site you will need to login to admin as a asuperuser.
+Go to *Sites* and update the domain name to suit your app.

 so to recap in the Heroku **Settings** tab, click on the *Reveal Config Vars* button to configure environmental variables as follows:
 - **AWS_ACCESS_KEY_ID** : `<capitalised alphanumeric>`